 The western coastal region to which Michoacán belongs has produced some of Mexico's most famous stews.
 While pozole is more closely identified with Guerreo and birria with Jalisco, both dishes are too irresistible to have not spilled over into Michoacán cooking.

 Birria is, as Rafael Hernandez writes in Celebrating Latino Folklore, so central to Jaliscan identity that the local government promotes the dish through its own festivals.
-It's a rich braise typically made with goat (though sometimes beef or mutton) and layered with chilies and herbs for a complex and satisfying spoonful.
+It's a rich braise typically made with goat (though sometimes beef or mutton) and layered with chiles and herbs for a complex and satisfying spoonful.

 Michoacános can't lay claim to the dish, but they treat it right, and in Michoacán it's typically made by rubbing the meat with adobo seasoning, then cooking it with a small amount of liquid and even more spices, like warming cinnamon and pungent cumin.
 The meaty broth is best swiped up with freshly made tortillas.

 It'd be over-reaching to call Michoacán the soul food of Mexico, but the comparison bears some fruit.
-With comforting stews, fatty pork products, and all kinds of starchy tamal delights, there's a lot to love about this oft-overlooked region.
+With comforting stews, fatty pork products, and all kinds of starchy tamale delights, there's a lot to love about this oft-overlooked region.